numist/numi.st/post/2024/on-steam-power.md

 published_at: Tue Sep 24 00:35:36 PDT 2024
 ---

-Surprising nobody, one topic of conversation following my [post about power tools](/post/2024/the-power-tool-era-of-software/) was the environmental impacts of generative models.
-There was a lot of content that didn't make the cut because it was irrelevant to the thesis, but there _is_ a valid (and obvious) follow-up question of "are these new tools worth the cost?"
+Surprising nobody, one topic of conversation following my [post about power tools](/post/2024/the-power-tool-era-of-software/) was the environmental impact of generative models, and "are these new tools worth the cost?" is an entirely valid follow-up question.
 Running these models is incredibly expensive, with energy and water consumption numbers that boggle the mind—datacenters belonging to Google, Microsoft, and Meta consumed approximately 2.2×10⁹ m³ of water in 2022[^ai-water]!

 That's 0.5% of the 444.4×10⁹ m³ consumed by the United States alone in 2020[^global-water], but people _need_ food and _don't need_, as one person put it, "bullshit factories".
 Which is true!
 I don't need "spicy autocomplete" to write code any more than I need a router to cut a rabbet, but both are useful and neither are going away.
 To continue with the metaphors: these new power tools are themselves in their steam power era.